benschwarz/cache.js/readme.md

 ## Browser support

 Anything that supports localStorage.
-You could use a [https://gist.github.com/350433](localStorage polyfill) to use it with older browsers.
+You could use a [localStorage polyfill](https://gist.github.com/350433) to use it with older browsers.

 For bervity, the browsers that support localStorage are Firefox 3.5, Safari 4, IE8, Chrome 4+